Rowan County, North Carolina: 18th century

 English colonial settlement of North Carolina came decades later, starting in the coastal areas, where settlers migrated south from Virginia.
 Explorers and fur traders were the first to reach the Piedmont, paving the way for eventual settlers.
-Rowan County was formed in 1753 from the northern part of Anson County.
+Rowan County and St. Luke's Parish were established on March 27, 1753, from the upper part of Anson County, North Carolina.
 It was named for Matthew Rowan, acting governor of North Carolina from 1753 to 1754.
 It was intended to incorporate all of the lands of the Granville District that had previously been included in Anson County.

 A house several miles west of present-day Salisbury in "the Irish settlement" served as the first courthouse starting June 15, 1753.
 Daniel Boone's father Squire Boone served as one of the first magistrates.
 By mid-1754 a new courthouse site was selected near "the place where the Old Waggon Road (crosses) over Grant's Creek."

 As was typical of the time, Rowan County was originally a vast territory with an indefinite western boundary.
 As the population increased in the region, portions were taken to organize other counties and their seats.
 In 1770, the eastern portion was combined with the western part of Orange County to form Guilford County.
 In 1771 the northeastern portion of what was left became Surry County.
 In 1777 the western part of Rowan County was organized as Burke County.
 After the American Revolutionary War, in 1788, the western portion of the now much smaller Rowan County was organized as Iredell County.

 19th century

 In 1822, Davidson County was formed from an eastern section.
 Finally, in 1836, that part of Rowan County north of the South Yadkin River became Davie County, and Rowan County took its present form and size.
 Since Rowan County was developed for tobacco, cotton cultivation, and mixed farming in the antebellum period, many of the plantation owners and some farmers were dependent on enslaved labor.
 Cotton and tobacco continued as a commodity crop after the war and into the 20th century.
 The population of Rowan County was 27.1 percent slaves in 1860.

 During and following the Reconstruction era, the state legislature encouraged investment in railways, which had not occurred before.
 In addition, textile mills were built here and elsewhere in the Piedmont, bringing back cotton processing and manufacturing from centers in New York and New England.
 Urban populations increased.